 It’s estimated that more than 44 million people around the world today are in the grasp of Alzheimer’s disease and its deadly spiral.
 That number is expected to triple or more within 25 years.
 The medical world knows very little about this family of neurodegenerative diseases, which includes Alzheimer’s disease, Huntington’s, Parkinson’s and the most feared of all–Creutzfeldt-Jakob disease.

 We know that these diseases are fatal (other than Parkinson’s disease) and that there is not a cure in sight.
 We know that these diseases are essentially identical and that diagnosis is not an art or science.
 Doctors basically determine what the patient doesn’t have and the process of elimination reveals that (voila) the patient must have dementia.
 Then doctors basically flip a four-sided coin to see what name to give it–Alzheimer’s, CJD, Huntington’s or Parkinson’s.

-I recently heard of two cases where the Mayo Clinic diagnosed people with Parkinson’s disease in less than half of an hour, gave them a prescription and sent them home.
+I recently heard of two cases where the Mayo Clinic diagnosed people with Parkinson’s disease in less than an hour, gave them a prescription and sent them home.
 One of those people has been falling down, drools and exhibits alarming behavior.
 I just don’t believe that a 30-minute observation really determined anything, much less a complex neurodegenerative disorder.

 What if these people really have the very aggressive mutation–CJD?
 Shouldn’t families be given more than just a guess?
 Should they be told to take some precautions to avoid prion transmission?